 4. Periodically Audit

-As you start to hit your goals (YAY!) your business will continue to grow.
+As you start reaching your goals (YAY!) your business will continue to grow.

 Keep an eye out for tasks on your plate that can be delegated to your team.
 I love to set quarterly meetings with my entire team to stay in the loop and talk out processes that may need to change or adjust.